Henry Ford II: Career

 In the late 1960s, Ford became personally involved in the development of the Lincoln Continental Mark III.
 He gave his enthusiastic approval for both the final exterior and interior designs.
 The result was a Ford Motor Company flagship that single-handedly made Lincoln profitable and spawned a three-decade market rivalry between the Lincoln Mark series and Cadillac's Eldorado series.
 During this time, Ford also reformed the company's European operations, merging the previously separate (and competing) British and German subsidiaries into a single Ford of Europe with a common product line and merged manufacturing operations.
 During the 1970s, Ford of Europe expanded substantially, with new factories in Saarlouis and Valencia, the latter becoming one of Ford's biggest plants outside the US.

 In 1973–74, as it became clear that the U.S. automobile market would begin to favor smaller, more fuel-efficient cars, Ford's then-President Lee Iacocca was highly interested in buying powertrains from Honda Motor Company as a way to minimize the cost of developing a small Ford car for the North American market, such as a modified version of Ford of Europe's Ford Fiesta.
 The plan was rejected by Henry Ford II, who said, "No car with my name on the hood is going to have a Jap engine inside."
 Although the Ford Motor Company had been selling a Mazda compact pickup truck as the Ford Courier since late 1971, Ford did not like the idea of flagship North American passenger car models moving in that direction.
 Ford Motor Company did go on to adapt to the era in which Japanese, German, and American participation in a globalized automobile industry became tightly integrated.
 For example, Ford's relationship with Mazda was well developed even before the end of Henry Ford II's period of influence.
 However, in Iacocca's view, it lagged several years behind GM and Chrysler, due to Henry Ford II's unappealable influence, before others led it forward despite his resistance.

-Henry Ford II's management and management style caused the company's fortunes to fluctuate in more ways than one.
+Henry Ford II's management style caused the company's fortunes to fluctuate in more ways than one.
 For example, he allowed the offering of public stock in 1956, the IPO raising $650 million for the company; but the "experimental car" program instituted during his tenure, the "Edsel", cost the company almost half that.
 Likewise, Henry Ford II hired in 1964 the creative Lee Iacocca, who was fundamental to the success of the Ford Mustang, but fired him due to personal disputes in 1978.
 (On the break in their relationship, Iacocca quoted Ford as saying, "Sometimes you just don't like somebody."
 Iacocca later retorted, "If a guy is over 25 percent a jerk, he's in trouble.
 And Henry was 95 percent.")

 Henry Ford II formally retired from all positions at Ford Motor Company on October 1, 1982, upon reaching the company's mandatory retirement age of 65, but remained the ultimate source of authority at Ford until his death in 1987.